 While in the past, the IRS typically treated reimbursements as income and insisted that the employer pay payroll taxes and the employees recognize income tax, now business owners and employers have more options when it comes to offering health insurance to their employees.
 There are two types of health reimbursement arrangements that make it possible to reimburse employees for health insurance premiums and qualified medical expenses tax-free.
 Here’s what you need to know.

-How tax-free health insurance reimbursement works
+How tax-free health reimbursement works

+HRA reimbursements are not taxable.
+That's the beauty of them!
+Here's how they work.
 The mechanics of an HRA are surprisingly simple.
 At a high-level, employees pay for their own health expenses and employers reimburse them.

 - Employers design their plan and set reimbursement allowances